 This simple pasta dish is a winner – bright, fresh, lemony pesto with a hazelnut crunch.
 Pasta with pesto can be a little dry and cloying, but this one is thinned with water for a more sauce-y consistency, (rather than gallons of olive oil, which would taste amazing but take its toll on your arteries!).

-Here’s a recipe for just that sort of lasagne – this Roasted Squash & Creamy Pesto Lasagne freezes really well, and is a fun cooking project for a rainy Saturday afternoon, making you 8 individual dinners for cold winter nights to come.
-Layers of sweet roasted butternut squash, a creamy (and vegan) pesto béchamel, and roasted cherry tomatoes pack this with flavour between the sheets, and a breadcrumb and pine nut topping give it a lovely crunchy top without the need for cheese.
+Here’s a recipe for just that sort of lasagne – this Roasted Squash & Creamy Pesto Vegan Lasagne freezes really well, and is a fun cooking project for a rainy Saturday afternoon, making you 8 individual dinners for cold winter nights to come.

-Continue reading “Recipe: ‘Make & Freeze’ Roasted Squash & Creamy Pesto Lasagne (Vegan)”
+Continue reading “Recipe: Vegan Lasagne – Roasted Squash & Creamy Pesto”

 Hello again!
 Its been quite a while since my last post, apologies – but its for a very exciting reason that I can’t share with you just yet, (but will spill the beans soon, I promise).